Victims & witnesses

-The Attorney General is responsible for referring Crown Court sentences to the Court of Appeal if he believes that a sentence may be unduly lenient.
+The Attorney General is responsible for referring Crown Court sentences to the Court of Appeal if they believe that a sentence may be unduly lenient.
 The referral to the Court of Appeal must be made within 28 days of the date of sentence.
-The 28 day time limit is absolute and there is no power to extend the time limit or to apply for leave to refer out-of-time.
+The 28-day time limit is absolute and there is no power to extend the time limit or to apply for leave to refer out-of-time.

 More information about the process is available here.